A man with a beard popping his head out from in front of a computer.

 While it’s a feasible option, it’s not recommended.

 In our opinion, you should register a company in Thailand only if you plan to conduct real business here.
-Although there are many options available, as a foreigner, there are primarily two main routes:
+There are just too many requirements and hassles if you open a company just for a visa.
+In addition, it’s not legal.

 This guide shows you how to set up a company in Thailand on your own, covering requirements, paperwork, how to obtain a business visa and work permit as a company founder, and all the other details of running a business in Thailand.